dotnet/docs-maui/docs/platform-integration/device/flashlight.md

 -->

 If you set these permissions, [Google Play will automatically filter out devices](https://developer.android.com/guide/topics/manifest/uses-feature-element.html#permissions-features) without specific hardware.
-You can get around this filtering by adding the following to the _Platforms/Android/MainApplication.cs_ file in your Android project:
+You can get around this filtering by adding the following assembly attributes to the _Platforms/Android/MainApplication.cs_ file after `using` directives:

 ```csharp
 [assembly: UsesFeature("android.hardware.camera", Required = false)]